ch4meleon/BEXfinder/README.md

 ## Custom Profile Location
-If you are not using default profile locations for the browser, you may put the location lists and use 'custom' command with '--file'
+If you are not using default profile locations for the browser, you may put the profile locations in a list, and use 'custom' command with '--file' to use the list.
 ```
 ./bexfinder custom --file custom.txt
 ```